 keeping up with changing technological demands by constantly evolving and

-yet being able to provide the reliability through maximizing the value of new technological strategies
+yet being able to provide reliability through maximizing the value of new technological strategies

-With that said, it is evident that IT departments will need implementation of this framework at a greater scale.
-Furthermore, ITIL framework is simply a set of techniques and procedures that have been proven successful and effective than others.
-Gaining knowledge in the framework, will make the professional makes work easier and helps you accomplish tasks in cheaper, faster and easier ways; and also produce better results.
-This in turn makes employees as strong assets to organizations and professionals to be sought-after in the job market.
+With that said, it is evident that IT departments will need the implementation of this framework at a greater scale.
+Furthermore, the ITIL framework is simply a set of techniques and procedures that have been proven successful and effective than others.
+Gaining knowledge in the framework will make the professional makes work easier and helps you accomplish tasks in cheaper, faster, and easier ways; and also produce better results.
+This in turn makes employees strong assets to organizations and professionals to be sought-after in the job market.

 3: Familiarity with ITSM’s Common Language